Main

 The story of Silent Hill: Shattered Memories release date's change has its continuation.
 Konami officially clarified that the title is now shipping in February 2010 across Europe.
 Retailers autumn dates were guesstimating.

 "It's out in Feb, but has never been officially confirmed as anything else.
-A few retail sites put a loose November date on it, but we never officially gave it a date until recently."
+A few retail sites put a loose November date on it, but we never officially "

 Not quite clear if this date applies for the North American release too.